Isaac2k1/Isaac2k1/index.md

 # Isaac Newton's page on GitHUB

-* an asterisk
-and normal text<br>
-with a break.
-Sir Isaac Newton's name was used by Apple as name for their PDA series.
+Sir Isaac Newton is famous for his contributions to the classical physic, especially the gravitation law.
+His name was used by Apple as name for their PDA series.